Magnetic field-induced degenerate ground state in the classical antiferromagnetic XX model on the icosahedron: Magnetization Response

 \section{Magnetization Response}

 The icosahedron consists of 20 triangles and belongs to the icosahedral $I_h$ symmetry point group \cite{Altmann94}.
-The zero-field ground state energy of the classical AHM on it equals $-\frac{\sqrt{5}}{5}J$ per interacting pair \cite{Schmidt03}.
+The zero-field ground-state energy of the classical AHM on it equals $-\frac{\sqrt{5}}{5}J$ per interacting pair \cite{Schmidt03}.
 Its response in a magnetic field is discontinuous \cite{Schroeder05}.
 Confining the spins in two dimensions results in a zero-field ground state of Hamiltonian (\ref{eqn:model}) lacking the symmetry of the three-dimensional one, with nearest-neighbor spins either antiparallel or forming an angle of $\frac{\pi}{3}$ or $\frac{2\pi}{3}$ \cite{NPK23}.

 The ground-state magnetization of Hamiltonian (\ref{eqn:model}) as a function of the external field is shown in Fig. \ref{fig:magnetizationxxicosahedron}.
 It is discontinuous at two magnetic field values (Table \ref{table:magnetizationdiscontinuities}).
 The lowest-energy configuration below the first discontinuity is shown in Fig. \ref{fig:icosahedronclusterxx1} and is characterized by six unique polar angles.
-The polar-angle values are plotted in Fig. \ref{fig:polaranglesxxicosahedron}.
+The polar-angle values are plotted in Fig. \ref{fig:polaranglesxxicosahedron} and the nearest-neighbor correlations in Fig. \ref{fig:correlationsxxicosahedron}.
+The polar angles below the first discontinuity are symmetric with respect to reflections along the $x$ axis.